spiral/scaffolder/readme.md

 spiral register spiral/scaffolder
 ```

-Do not forget to add `app/config/modules/scaffolder.md` to your git repository.
+Do not forget to add `app/config/modules/scaffolder.md` into your git repository.